|

 within eight months was declared the official paper of Washburn county.

-At a meeting of the county board, held las moth, the
+At a meeting of the county board, held las moth,

 Advocate was again made the official paper, a most satisfactory

 compliment to so young a paper.
-It is a six-column, eight-page
+It is a six-column,

 paper, enjoying a good patronage, and is well equipped with machinery